fontysrobotics/AIS7_2022/Assignment1/README.md

 # Assignment 1

-This assignment will consist of Two parts (A and B)
+This assignment will consist of Three parts (A, B and C)

 * Part A will be about getting acquainted with all tools / hardware / environments and deploying your first learning algorithms on relative simple datasets